Live at Massey Hall (Blue Rodeo album)

 Live At Massey Hall is a live album by Canadian country rock group Blue Rodeo, released by Warner Music Canada on October 16, 2015.
 The album was recorded during the band's shows at Massey Hall in 2014, during their tour to support their 2013 album, In Our Nature.

 Track listing

+All songs written by Greg Keelor and Jim Cuddy.